The Power Conversion Middleware provides a solid solution to design power convertors easily.

 In the Custom Control Loop mode:

-- there is no dedicated feedback ADC channel defined in the Control Loop ADC Group - all the channels are equally 'custom'.
-Therefore, the error mtb_stc_pwrconv_ctx_t::err is not being calculated in the Control Loop ISR (unlike in the Infineon Control Loop mode).
-It is the user's task to define the controlled value(s) and to perform the feedback processing and regulation.
+- There is no dedicated feedback ADC channel defined in the Control Loop ADC Group - all the channels are equally 'custom'.
+Therefore, the error mtb_stc_pwrconv_ctx_t::err is not being calculated in the Control Loop ISR (unlike in Infineon Control Loop mode).
+It is the user's responsibility to define the controlled value(s) and to perform the feedback processing and regulation.

-- the custom control loop callback is being called instead of the default (Infineon Control Loop mode) bult-in regulator with pre-/post-process callbacks.
+- the custom control loop callback is being called instead of the default (based on the selected modulation mode) bult-in regulator with pre-/post-process callbacks in Infineon Control Loop mode.

 - the modulator update with the mtb_stc_pwrconv_ctx_t::mod value works exactly like in the Infineon Control Loop mode.

-For example to use the inline custom callback, the callback name and the header file name should be entered into the Device Configurator:
+For example, to use the inline custom callback, enter the callback name and the header file name in the Device Configurator:

 And then in the myCustom.h: